We have just hired our first Prosthetist!! We are thrilled to announce that we now have a...

 I also have managerial experience as a senior sister/team leader in the emergency department.
 This role involved taking charge of the department ensuring timely throughput of patients without compromising care, responding to arising problems, and ensuring my staff were supported and happy.
 I also line managed a small team of nurses, which involved sickness management, appraisals, problem solving and being a support mechanism, for personal problems as well as professional.

 I keep myself updated, through attending courses and ensuring that I am aware of developments in my field through reading and researching evidence based practice.
 I have had articles published in the Emergency Nurse Journal and have recently been asked to speak at a conference for medical negligence solicitors.
 I am currently studying for my MSc in advanced practice at St Georges University of London, with plans to publish my research in an international emergency medical journal.
+I now have a Post Graduate Diploma in Advanced practice from St Georges University of London.

 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.